Agricultural Reform Route Map

 Less Favoured Area Support Scheme (LFASS)

-This scheme is expected to continue to 2026.
+This scheme is expected to continue to at least 2026.
 We are working with stakeholders on how best to deliver this type of support under the new framework.
 Changes may be introduced to support the transition toward a more economically and environmentally sustainable model for the farmers and crofters who need this sort of support the most.
 It is expected that in the future this funding will be made available through Tier 2.

 Agri Environment and Climate Scheme (AECS)